 Our verdict on the Casio PX-770

 The PX-770 is great value for money.
 It provides some genuinely gorgeous piano sounds and a realistic feel for a reasonable price.
 The controls can be slightly annoying, but you soon forget that when you start playing.
-Overall, if you just want a realistic piano experience, it’s fantastic.Check availability and current price: SweetwaterAmazon
+Overall, if you just want a realistic piano experience, it’s fantastic.Available at: SweetwaterAmazon

 The PX-770 is powered by the AiR (Acoustic Intelligent Resonator) processor.
 Casio gave the technology a substantial overhaul before the release of the PX-770 and now has three times more memory than previous versions.